 (1) Qualifications.
 All Qualified Neutrals providing parenting time expediting services must: (1) be qualified family law facilitative Neutrals under subdivision 4(c); (2) demonstrate at least 5 years of experience working with high-conflict couples in the area of family law; and (3) be recognized as qualified practitioners.
 Recognition may be demonstrated by submitting proof of professional licensure, professional certification, faculty membership of approved continuing education courses related to high-conflict couples or acceptance by peers as experts in their field.

 (2) Training.
-All qualified Parenting Time Expeditors (PTEs) shall have also completed minimum of 12 hours of certified training, including at least 40 percent experiential learning, on the following topics:
+All qualified Parenting Time Expeditors (PTEs) shall have also completed a minimum of 12 hours of certified training, including at least 40 percent experiential learning, on the following topics:

 (A) Overview of family law Neutral roles and distinguishing the PTE role;